sparklemotion/nokogiri/CONTRIBUTING.md

 ## Other utilities

-`scripts/test-exported-symbols` checks the compiled `nokogiri.so` library for surprising exported symbols.
+`scripts/test-exported-symbols` checks the compiled `nokogiri_ext.so` library for surprising exported symbols.
 This script likely only works on Linux, sorry.

 `scripts/test-nokogumbo-compatibility` is used by CI to ensure that Nokogumbo installs correctly against the currently-installed version of Nokogiri.
 Nokogumbo receives this extra care because it compiles against Nokogiri's and libxml2's header files, and makes assumptions about what symbols are exported by Nokogiri's extension library.